A Reason to Watch Paint Dry

 Seven Days Ago: What Had Happened Was...,

-"Babe, it is perfect!"
-It has a white picket fence and well-kept lawn!
+"Babe, it is perfect!
+It has a white picket fence and a well-kept lawn!
 Oh, It has shade trees and a small garden--the stoop!
 It has a stoop!"

 Clearly, this was the place.
 There was no use trying to tell her about the cabin he wanted to look at in Woodledge.
 No, she is too happy about this cottage.
 Life had been hard on them.
 They lived together for four years before they married four months ago.
 Dymond discovered that he might not be able to have kids naturally, a blow to Joyce who wants at least two kids and they argued on and off for weeks following the news.